exercism/python/concepts/functions/about.md

     inner()
 ```

-The inner function can access the variable `x` defined in the outer function.
+The inner function can access the variable `num` defined in the outer function.

 ```python
 >>> outer()